 VideoBox will accept *.mkv, *.mp4, *.mov, *.avi, *.mpeg, *.mpg, *.rm, *.wmv, *.rmvb, *.3gp, *.mp3 and *.wav audio source files.

 PictureBox is a new tool for the Intelligent Series used to create resources for the ExPicture components.
-Picture resources are then stored in ram or in the sd card folder.
+Picture resources are then stored in ram or in the microSD card folder.
 Ensure to set the resource orientation the same as the proper orientation for your project.
-The tool will output your picture resource as an .XI file.
-At present, only the root folder of the sd card can be used (subfolders not currently supported).
+The tool will output your picture resource as an *.xi file.
 PictureBox will accept *.bmp, *.jpg, *.jpeg, and *.png source files.